PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 secure build specifications, which is shown in Figure @fig:infer-specifications and follows six steps.
 //
-In Step~1, the build system is ran with instrumentation for tracing its normal access patterns.
+In Step~1, the build system is run with instrumentation for tracing its normal access patterns.
 //
 This instrumentation would include both the previously developed tools